johnwesonga/bulkcleaner/README.md

 bulkcleaner
 ===========

-Google Apps Script to retrieve and delete dormant accounts
+Google Apps Script to retrieve and delete dormant accounts.

+Create a new spreadsheet on Google Apps.
+Open the Script Editor and create the 3 script files.